pypeit/PypeIt/doc/out_redux.rst

 .pypit      PYPIT        ASCII  Primary file that guides the data reduction
  ..          ..
 We *recommend* one per instrument configuration.
  ..          ..
 See :doc:`pypit_file` for further details.
-.setup      setup        YAML   Lists the various setups of the instrument.
+.setups     setup        YAML   Lists the various setups of the instrument.
  ..          ..
 See :doc:`setups` for further details
 .group      group        YAML   Lists the various setup groups
  ..          ..
 See :ref:`groupings` for further details